 In conventional X-ray or CT examinations, the radiation comes out of a machine and then passes through the patient's body.
-Nuclear medicine exams use the opposite approach: a tiny amount of radioactive material is introduced into the patient's body, usually by injection, and is then detected by a machine called a gamma camera.
-This procedure is used for a wide variety of diagnostic evaluations.
-Nuclear Medicine at Beth Israel Deaconess Hospital-Needham is accredited by the American College of Radiology.
+Nuclear medicine exams use the opposite approach.
+A tiny amount of radioactive material is introduced into the patient's body, usually by injection, and is then detected by a machine called a gamma camera.
+This procedure is used for a wide variety of diagnostic evaluations, including, but not limited to; Cardiac, Gastrointestinal, Genitourinary, and Musculoskeletal imaging.

-To schedule an exam, please call 1-781-453-3044
+To schedule an appointment, please call 1-781-453-3044